cnygaard/cnygaard.github.io/_posts/2021-12-14-how-do-you-setup-a-linux-foundation-kubernetes-certified-developer-home-lab.md

 ### How do you setup SSH keys for SSH into multipass machines? ###

 Create a cloud-init.yaml file.
-Paste your ssh key on the first - line.
+Paste your public ssh key from ~/.ssh/id_rsa.pub on the first ssh_authorized_keys - line in the cloud-init.file.

 cloud-init.yaml
 ```